 Sabhamantapa and mukhamantapa – A view from the garbhagriha

-The image shows the interior of Cave – 3, the third of the rock-cut caves of Badami in Karnataka, India.
+The image shows the interior of Cave 3, the third of the rock-cut caves of Badami in Karnataka, India.

-Compared to the other three cave temples, Cave – 3 has a spacious and well-designed interior.
-Check the ground plan to see its layout.
+Compared to the other three cave temples, Cave 3 has a spacious and well-designed interior.
+Check the Ground Plan to see its layout.

 The hall at the near end of the image is the sabhamantapa (congregation hall), and the horizontal aisle at the far end is the mukhamantapa (porch), which overlooks the courtyard.
 At the center of the outer edge of the mukhamantapa is the staircase to enter the temple.
-On the eves above the entrance is the bas-relief of Vishnu’s vehicle Garuda watching the garbhagriha.

 Notice the ceiling.
 There is a 3 x 3 grid that neatly divides it into nine blocks.
 This design is called navaranga, which means nine sectors in Kannada.
 The Hoysala temple architects used the concept of navaranga to design the mantapa in front of the garbhagriha.
 Read more about navaranga in the Belur Chennakeshava Temple – Navaranga page.